FOUR ENERGY-BOOSTING FOODS TO INCORPORATE INTO YOUR DIET THIS YEAR

 Fresh fruit, like bananas, apples, and oranges, are packed with health-promoting nutrients.
 Fresh fruit also contains both simple and complex carbohydrates, providing a quick boost when you feel your energy levels dropping as well as supplying long-lasting energy to keep you going.
 Plus, these three fruits are easy to pack with you and also contain high amounts of fiber, to keep you from feeling hungry.

 Many people, even those who visit their chiropractors on a regular bases, may not know that doctors of chiropractic care have taken advanced-level nutrition classes and can provide nutritional advice to their patients.
-If you feel your diet may be lacking, call us today at Brookfield Chiropractic Care to schedule a consultation.
+If you feel your diet may be lacking, call us today at our Brookfield, New Berlin, or Williams Bay chiropractic office to schedule a consultation.
 Our doctors are experienced in nutrition counseling and can help you tailor your diet to help you feel better and have more energy throughout the day.